 Then right-click the highlighted PHP configuration file and edit. then make the changes below in the file and save. you will have to scroll line by line.

-Then make the change the following lines below in the file and save.
+Then make the change to the following lines below in the file and save.

 file_uploads = On allow_url_fopen = On memory_limit = 256M upload_max_filesize = 100M max_execution_time = 120 max_input_vars = 1500 date.timezone = America/Chicago